-CHAPTER 5: UTILITIES ELEMENT FERNDALE COMPREHENSIVE PLAN As of 2016, a new natural gas transmission line has been proposed north of Ferndale, conveying gas through Whatcom County and ultimately under the Salish Sea to Vancouver Island.
-The City discourages the location of such a transmission line through the City or its Urban Growth Area as such a line would likely require additional setbacks and buffers, thus limiting future development potential.
-Environmental and safety concerns represent additional considerations that must be evaluated regardless of the location of a transmission line.
-Delivery to homes and businesses occurs from smaller pipelines throughout the city.
-Not all the city has access to natural gas, although most newer subdivisions install it as a standard utility service.
-Level of Service The capacity of the natural gas supply system is primarily constrained by the volume of gas entering the network.
-The minimum pressure at which gas can be delivered is 15 psi.
-As it is not an essential service, CNGC is not mandated to provide residential or commercial service.
-However, according to CNGC officials, there is ample supply to accommodate existing and future demand.
-Existing and Future Deficiencies Natural gas is considered a "cleaner" energy source in comparison to other fossil fuels like coal or crude oil.
-As the nation works to confront climate change, demand for natural gas may increase.
+The capacity of the natural gas supply system is primarily constrained by the volume of gas entering the network.
+As it is not an essential service, CNGC is not mandated to provide residential or commercial service; however, according to CNGC officials, there is ample supply to accommodate existing and future demand.

 The availability of natural gas does not appear to be an issue during the next 20 years.
-As such, Cascade Natural Gas does not anticipate constructing new facilities within the region.
 Based on growth projections, CNGC anticipates that the existing system is capable of supplying approximately 50,000 customers in Ferndale.
-If supply issues become problematic, potential methods for increasing supply to a particular area include replacement of the lines with larger pipelines, looping pipeline systems, installing parallel lines, and system pressure increase. inserting higher pressure lines into greater diameter but lower pressure mains.
-Three types of construction anticipated in the Ferndale area include: - New installation to increase capacity of existing customers or conversions from an alternate fuel; - Main replacement projects to improve maintenance and system reliability; and - Replacement or relocation of facilities due to municipal and State projects.
-CHAPTER 5: UTILITIES ELEMENT FERNDALE COMPREHENSIVE PLAN Changes to federal law over the last two decades were designed to increase competition among energy sources by encouraging the development of new natural gas resources and the development of nationwide transmission pipelines. ~~Almost all new homes are more likely to have heat pumps installed, and the use of natural gas for heating other appliances.
-Facility technology for electricity transmission may change in the future in response to the need to create more efficient facilities and in response to various electromagnetic field and health concerns.~~ Utility policies should be updated in the future to take into consideration changes in technology, facilities, and services.
+If supply issues become problematic, potential methods for increasing supply to a particular area include replacement of the lines with larger pipelines, looping pipeline systems, installing parallel lines, and system pressure increase.
+Three types of construction anticipated in the Ferndale area include:

+- New installation to increase capacity of existing customers or conversions from an alternate fuel; - Main replacement projects to improve maintenance and system reliability; and - Replacement or relocation of facilities due to municipal and State projects.

+Changes to federal law over the last two decades were designed to increase competition among energy sources by encouraging the development of new natural gas resources and the development of nationwide transmission pipelines.
+New homes are more likely to have heat pumps installed, and the use of natural gas for other appliances.
+Utility policies should be updated in the future to take into consideration changes in technology, facilities, and services.

 Natural gas service and availability are currently sufficient to meet existing demand.
-Northwest Pipeline works together with Cascade Natural Gas to ensure that local gas supply needs are met. ~~Cascade Natural Gas Corporation does have pressure deficiencies that are being addressed in the next five to ten years.
+Northwest Pipeline works together with Cascade Natural Gas to ensure that local gas supply needs are met.

+Cascade Natural Gas Corporation does have pressure deficiencies that are being addressed in the next five to ten years.
 Some of the projects plans budgeted include installation of reinforcement pipelines to support light industrial expansion and surrounding business, as well as several projects related to supporting northeast section of town particularly Portal Way/Enterprise Rd areas.
-Additionally, Cascade Natural Gas may install additional infrastructure to support residential and commercial customers in response to demand.~~ ~~Cascade's Integrated Resource Plan describes the two- to four-year and 20-year expectation of how Cascade expects to safely serve customers' energy needs at the lowest reasonable and safe cost.
+Additionally, Cascade Natural Gas may install additional infrastructure to support residential and commercial customers in response to demand.

+Cascade's Integrated Resource Plan describes the two- to four-year and 20-year expectation of how Cascade expects to safely serve customers' energy needs at the lowest reasonable and safe cost.
 The analyses in this 12-18 month process includes existing and potential new pipelines and natural gas supply contracts (among others) as well as benefits of energy efficiency to customers.
 The IRP provides comprehensive and transparent insight into how Cascade plans for customers' energy future.
+Cascade's Integrated Resource Plan is located at www.cngc.com.

+Telecommunications

-Cascade's Integrated Resource Plan is located at www.cngc.com.~~ ~~No deficiencies currently exist and no deficiencies are forecasted.
-Therefore, no expansion plans are anticipated during the life of the Comprehensive Plan.~~ Telecommunications CHAPTER 5: UTILITIES ELEMENT FERNDALE COMPREHENSIVE PLAN Telecommunications is the transmission of information by wire, radio, ~~optical fiber optic~~ cable, electromagnetic, or other similar means.
-In Ferndale, telecommunications utilities include ~~standard (conventional)~~ telephone, wireless communication, ~~Internet~~ service and cable TV.
+Telecommunications is the transmission of information by wire, radio, fiber optic cable, electromagnetic, or other similar means.
+In Ferndale, telecommunications utilities include telephone, wireless communication, internet service and cable TV.
 Telecommunications is not only important for voice transmission, but also provides the infrastructure for the transmission of images and electronic data.
-In the City, telecommunications service providers include ~~Century Link, Comcast, and Ziply, formally known as~~ Frontier Communications, ~~and Astound Broadband (Wave)~~.
+In the City, telecommunications service providers include, Comcast, Ziply, formally known as Frontier Communications, and Astound Broadband (Wave).
 In addition, several wireless providers provide mobile services via a system of wireless communication towers and several companies provide cable TV and internet service.

 Federal and state regulations require that telecommunications purveyors provide adequate telecommunications services on demand.
 Continuing coordination between the City and telecommunications purveyors will help ensure maintenance of an adequate level of service.

-Conventional Telephone Services Existing Systems
+Telephone Services